MrPoll0/e1/README.md

 https://ourcodeworld.com/articles/read/1175/how-to-create-and-configure-your-own-stun-turn-server-with-coturn-in-ubuntu-18-04

+# Configuring LETSENCRYPT
+We use Letsencrypt for HTTPS.
+To configure it, you can copy the directory [`live`] from [`letsencrypt`] and add it to your own or paste the following commands:
+	sudo apt install certbot python3-certbot-nginx
+	sudo certbot --nginx -d mrpoll0.cf -d www.mrpoll0.cf sudo certbot --nginx -d api.mrpoll0.cf
+	sudo certbot --nginx -d turn.mrpoll0.cf

 # Ports to open
 You will need to open the following ports: (remember too see your ip with `ip a`)